calvinswaim/legacy_cpp-cinema4dsdk/README.md

 __License__: This source code in this repository is, if not declared otherwise, licensed under the MIT license.

+## Structure

+There is a strict structure to this repository.
+All project files belonging to compilation tools such as Visual Studio, XCode or Makefiles are located in the `projects/` directory.

+Compilation tools should output object files to the `obj/` directory while the build results are the `cinema4dsdk.cdl64` or `cinema4dsdk.dylib`, respective to the target platform.

+All source files (ie. `*.cpp` files) are contained in the `src/` directory while include files are contained in the `include/` directory.

+The Cinema 4D plugin resource folder is called `res/` which should also contain any image and other required files.

+## Compile

+The project files to compile the Cinema 4D SDK are located in the `projects/` folder.
+To compile with [`c4d-make`][c4d-make], invoke

+    $ pwd
+    <...>/cpp-cinema4dsdk
+    $ make -f projects/c4d-make/Makefile <target>

+Open the project files for Visual Studio or XCode respectively if you want to use any of these.

 ## Todo

 - Add Visual Studio project files